-- Grooving USP Matrix is used when Low Burr & High DIE strength are a must.
+- Grooving USP Matrix process is used when Low burr & High DIE strength are a must.

-- Like Grooving with a nanosecond laser, the matrix process allows to achieve the required depth in a single pass resulting in a higher WPH (Wafer per Hour).
+- Like grooving with a nanosecond laser, the Grooving USP Matrix process allows to achieve the required depth in a single pass resulting in a higher WPH (Wafer per Hour).

 - The Grooving USP Matrix process is a patented process.